-With both attribute flash bits set, the paper and ink colours swap over at a fixed frequency of 1.565 Hz and replicate the flash mode of the standard Spectrum display.
-However, if only the ink byte flash bit is set then just the ink coloured pixels swap between the ink colour and the paper colour, and if only the paper byte flash bit is set then just the paper colour pixels swap between the paper colour and the ink colour.
+With the flash bit in both attribute cell bytes set, the ink and paper colours swap over at a fixed frequency of 1.565 Hz.
+However, if only the ink attribute byte's flash bit is set then just the ink coloured pixels swap between the ink colour and the paper colour, and if only the paper attribute byte's flash bit is set then just the paper colour pixels swap between the paper colour pixels swap between the paper colour and the ink colour.

-Note that the unused bit of each colour byte is available for use as storage by a program.
-They could, for example, be used in a maze game as flags to indicate which cells contain walls.
-If these bits are not used by a program then it is recommended that they always be set to 0.
+Note that the unused bit of each attribute byte is available for use as storage by a program.
+It is recommended that these bits are always be set to 0 if not used.